cloudcreativity/laravel-json-api/docs/basics/adapters.md

 - `CloudCreativity\LaravelJsonApi\Contracts\Adapter\RelationshipAdapterInterface` for *to-one* relations.
 - `CloudCreativity\LaravelJsonApi\Contracts\Adapter\HasManyAdapterInterface` for *to-many* relations.

+We provide a base abstract class that you can extend:
+`CloudCreativity\LaravelJsonApi\Adapter\AbstractRelationshipAdapter`.
+This implements that `to-one` interface.
+If your relation is a `to-many` relation, just extend the same abstract class and implement the `HasManyAdapterInterface`.

+Refer to the doc blocks on the interfaces for the methods that you need to implement.
-Again, if you use a common persistence layer you are likely to find that you can write generic classes to handle specific *types* of relationships.
+If you use a common persistence layer you are likely to find that you can write generic classes to handle specific *types* of relationships.
 For examples see the Eloquent relation classes that are in the `CloudCreativity\LaravelJsonApi\Eloquent` namespace.